‘Truly unifying issue’: A look at food insecurity and the role states play in addressing it

 “This is a truly unifying issue,” Victory said.
 “We all have constituents who struggle every day to put food on their tables and to feed their families.”

-Nationwide, more than 9 million U.S. children and more than 24 million adults living in a household with some degree of “food insecurity,” including some households reporting “low” or “very low” levels of food security.
+Nationwide, more than 9 million U.S. children and more than 24 million adults live in a household with some degree of “food insecurity,” including some households reporting “low” or “very low” levels of food security.

 Recent policy actions in Victory’s home state point to the possibility of some “win-wins” for legislators and their constituents.
 For instance, Michigan is providing more dollars to a grant program for food banks to purchase excess food from agriculture producers in order to better meet the emergency food needs of households.
 New investments are being made to build stronger local food systems and supply chains.
 And state funding is going to a Double Up Food Bucks program that opens new markets for farmers’ locally grown foods while boosting support for individuals who receive food-assistance benefits.
 (See bottom of this page for details on these and other recent state actions in the Midwest.)